justsml/nested-data-exercises/README.md

 1. `getSlowestVehicleOrStarshipName(character)` -> `Imperial Speeder Bike`

+### Stretch

 <details>
   <summary> 💡 Challenge Yourself! (expand for stretch tips) </summary>

 * Research & use different patterns.
+(Destructuring, move common code into reusable helper methods, functional programming techniques)
-  * Trade completed code with a peer, take turns (30-60 min.) pair programming a refactor.
+* Trade completed code with a peer:
+  * Pair program: Take turns (30-60 min.) working through a refactor.
 Talk through & optimize as needed.
+  * Trade code for feedback!
+(Example format: 3&1, 3 things that you liked and 1 to improve.)
 * Time yourself.
 See if you can beat your own time *starting over.* **Speed run!**
-</details>

-* See how many you can complete before Googling or asking for help.
+* See how many tests you can pass/complete before Googling or asking for help.
 * When you're finished, refactor & improve readability.
 Write up why it is improved.

+</details>

 ## Get Started